How to Install Debian 12 on VMware Workstation 17

 Step 10

-Select the NVMe type, known as the newest technology, which is the type of virtual disk.
-If you try to install older versions of the Debian system, you need to find out if it supports the NVMe disk structure.
-If not, you can change the disk type to SATA or SCSI.
+Select the NVMe type, which is known as the newest technology, as the virtual disk type.
+If you try to install older Debian systems, you need to learn about NVMe support.
+If it does not support it, you can change the disk type to SATA or SCSI.

 Selecting the NVMe Disk Type